Internship Spotlight: Unveiling the Past

 "This internship has been an amazing experience," reflected Gilliam.
 "It's solidified my passion for archives and research.
 While I wasn't initially drawn to American history, this project has sparked a genuine interest in the period."

-Beyond her academic pursuits, Gilliam finds working in archives deeply fulfilling.
-"I love history and preserving the past," she shared.
+Beyond their academic pursuits, Gilliam finds working in archives deeply fulfilling.
+"I love history and preserving the past," they shared.
 "There's a real sense of satisfaction in knowing that my work will help researchers understand different aspects of history."

-Gilliam is still formulating her plans for the future but credits the internship with giving her a peek into work she may want to pursue.
+Gilliam is still formulating their plans for the future but credits the internship with giving them a peek into work they may want to pursue.

 The Explore America internship program offers a platform for students to contribute meaningfully to historical research and cultural preservation.
 This program is open to all Washington College undergraduates.
 Visit the Starr Center’s webpages for more information.